voxel51/fiftyone/docs/source/cli/index.rst

       -n DATASET_NAME [DATASET_NAME ...], --dataset-name DATASET_NAME [DATASET_NAME ...]
-                            the name of a specific dataset to migrate -a, --admin-only      whether to run only admin (database) migrations
+                            the name of a specific dataset to migrate -a, --admin-only      whether to run only admin (database) migrations --verbose             whether to log incremental migrations that are performed

 **Examples**